 Learn more about the student experience in the Department of Biostatistics by visiting us either virtually or in-person at one of our Prospective Student Day events.

-Explore Michigan Biostatistics in-depth at our first in-person Prospective Student Day event since 2019.
-Of all the prospective student events for Michigan Biostatistics, it is here attendees will have the most opportunities to learn about the department.
+Explore Michigan Biostatistics in-depth at our annual Prospective Student Day.
 From meeting the department’s students, faculty, and staff; to diving deeper into many of the topics and questions on the minds of prospective students; to sitting in on research presentations from a Biostatistics faculty member and a current Biostatistics student – attendees will get a full picture of what the department is all about.
-Breakfast and lunch are provided for all attendees.
+Lunch is provided for all attendees.